sarahciston/codingcare/posts/guide.md

 ## 8. We create rituals

-It's essential to create rituals *together*.

-A combination of consistency and loose structure has served us best.

-We have adapted to the needs and circumstances of the community, continually.
-We strive for the loosest container possible to hold the thing together.

-Start with a round of check-ins: What are you making?
-What are you into right now?
-How are you doing, really?

-Snacks and music and movement.
-Seriously, snacks are essential.

-Aim for consistency and flexibility through a steady mix of in-person meetings and online connection.

-These literally *make* the space we have together.

-We are pretty free-form, but one of our structures has been open with a ritual of checking in on each other, asking what we are working on and thinking about.
-That short process often guides the rest of our weekly agenda because it’s space to take the temperature of the group, find out what code questions need investigating or troubleshooting, or for that matter what life questions too.

-Our other structures include a collaborative playlist that always kicks off with Queen (which was not my doing but I have fully embraced it as you can tell), as well as oodles of snacks to lure folks in.

-We also keep a weekly meeting cadence but this has gone from in-person to zoom to to back again, by way of various more fun video platforms, alongside an asynchronous Discord forums.

-The main takeaway is that we have adapted to the needs and circumstances of the community over the past three years, striving for the loosest container possible to hold the thing together.
+### Create rituals together

->SAMIR says: "It is more like a French salon where it's like, 'let's like hang out eat, and talk about code.' [...] but it's of consequence in these meetings.
+>"It is more like a French salon where it's like, 'let's like hang out eat, and talk about code.' [...] but it's of consequence in these meetings.
 People do make huge strides in their projects, or solve crazy problems."
 >>—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab

+It is essential that whatever rituals and habits you create, you create *together*.
+Ideally you develop these over time, through feedback and informal habits and through formal work on community agreements and mission.

+These literally *makes* the space we have together.
+We help restore each other through co-presence.
+We defrag each other's mental hard disks through the process of communing.

 The examples I offer here are often in flux as the temperaments and conditions of our members change.
 Fundamentally, we create ways of being together and acknowledging each others common humanity and unique perspectives simultaneously.
 We mark the specialness of contact and connection.
 Often this happens by accident and then codifies (code-ifies!) into a pattern we keep.
-Try and adjust until you find what works for you!
+Try some of these, and adjust until you find what works for you!

+### Create [boundaries/guidelines] together

+[XXX write about work with p5.js and developing code of conduct]

 ### Meet regularly

 Meet weekly if possible, in person if possible, and accommodate what's not always possible.
+Aim for consistency and flexibility through a mix of in-person meetings and online connection if possible.
 Stay flexible to the impossible and know you'll get back to it later.
 Like old friends you can pick up with after an indeterminate amount of time, no questions asked.
 Or old code that needs a break from you after troubleshooting for too long.
 Trust that you can come back together, without pressure or resentment or guilt.
 It's not meant to be another obligation on the calendar, but a reprieve.

-We help restore each other through co-presence.
-We defrag each other's mental hard disks through the process of communing.

 A frequent, consistent cadence of meeting in person is best.
 But the truth is, you don’t need to prepare much just to start building community.
+Our own weekly meeting cadence went to video during pandemic lockdowns, to hybrid and bi-weekly, and has been consistently supplemented by a Discord forum where we post asynchronously.

 We've been lucky to have space to be self-selecting participants, figuring out what this is together.
 People find us by word of mouth, no prostheletizing (we're too lazy for that).
 We simply have our meetings in a semi-public space like a library lab.
 People can walk by and see what we are doing, ask if they can join, and we've had long-time members who found us this way.
 There are no prerequisites or fees.
+The asynchronous forums allow us to include anyone else who is interested to join, no matter their location or affiliation.

 Still, it's possible to incorporate some of these approaches in a required classroom setting or work environment too.

-**core group, self selecting, figuring out what it is. problem-membership, not prostheletizing. word of mouth. public space, what are you doing, can i join? no cap, joseph beuys** humility, self conscious self deprecating, not warranted.

-This literally *makes* the room for each other, creates the room we have together [see we ask after each other #10]

-### Show and tell / Take temperature with check ins
+Or if you don't have a space, you can start with an online forum only.

+### [Vibe check]

+![Guestbook loom at Stanford Textile Makerspace](../assets/img/guestbookloom.png)

+[caption]This "guestbook loom" at the [Stanford Textile Makerspace](https://textilemakerspace.stanford.edu/)[^textiledata] uses a voluntary check-in, vibe-check system that invites visitors to weave a line of thread onto a loom.
+As an alternative to traditional metrics gathering, in this collective task, the individual's color thread corresponds to their reason for visiting, and beads can be affixed to indicate their current feelings.

+[^textiledata]: For more resources on textile data visualization, see their [course examples] as well as [XXXCITELaura]

+Start with a round of check-ins: What are you making?
+What are you into right now?
+How are you doing, really?

+We are pretty free-form, but one of our adopted structures has been to open with a ritual of checking in on each other, asking what we are working on and thinking about.
+That short process often guides the rest of our weekly agenda.
+It's a quick moment to take the temperature of the group, to find out what code questions need investigating or troubleshooting (or what life questions too).

-Or Round Robin, or Check Ins, or Council Method, or some version of an opening gesture for gathering that acknowledges each person, gives them a short couple of minutes to share anything they want to share today.
+Call it Round Robin, Show and Tell, or Council Method — some version of an opening gesture for gathering helps to acknowledge each person, and it gives them a couple of minutes to share anything they want to share today.
 It could be how they are feeling, what they might be working on, a success or a struggle, something they've read or seen in the wild.
 By the time we've completed the circle we almost always have a clear trajectory for the rest of the day's meetup and are well into our first conversation or troubleshoot.
-We have also made room for each person, whether they are shy and would otherwise be steamrolled, or whether they would be first to speak and might otherwise share first each visit.
+We have also made room for each person, whether they are shy and would otherwise be steamrolled, or whether they would be first to speak and might otherwise take up most of the time.

-This "guestbook loom" at the [Stanford Textile Makerspace](https://textilemakerspace.stanford.edu/)[^textiledata] uses a voluntary check-in, vibe-check system that invites visitors to weave a line of thread onto a loom.
-As an alternative to traditional metrics gathering, in this collective task, the individual's color thread corresponds to their reason for visiting, and beads can be affixed to indicate their current feelings.

-![Guestbook loom at Stanford Textile Makerspace](../assets/img/guestbookloom.png)

-[^textiledata]: For more resources on textile data visualization, see their [course examples] as well as [XXXCITELaura]

-### Make room for each other, make time
+### Make room for each other

-We set a timer for our check-ins, not to limit time for some people but to make time for everyone.
-This also has a flattening effect, where a full professor who joins gets the same three minutes as a first-year undergraduate.
+We set a timer for our check-ins, two to five minutes max!
+We do this, not to limit people, but to make time for everyone.
+This also has a flattening effect, where a full professor who comes to the meetup gets the same three minutes as a first-year undergraduate.
 Both can talk about what they're working on, struggling with, or excited about this week.

-In live-coders Olivia Jack and Bruno Gola's Berlin-based hack night, Show Us Your Screens, everyone gets ten minutes to perform or present their computational art or music.
+In live-coders Olivia Jack and Bruno Gola's Berlin-based hack night, Show Us Your Screens, everyone gets ten minutes to perform or present their computational art or music [CITE].
 This ten minutes includes setup time.
 "We project the timer on the ceiling.
 When it goes off, you're done.
-It changes color and everyone claps," says Jack, who is the creator of the Hydra live-coding language for networked visuals.
+It changes color and everyone claps," says Jack, who is the creator of the [Hydra]() live-coding language for networked visuals.
 "The setup is sometimes the most elaborate part of the performance."

+The time we offer each other matters.
+Sharing it this way is one of the most generous things we can offer to one another.[XXX]

 ### Believe in snacks

+Seriously, snacks are essential.
 Without fail, when I asked what makes our community thrive, everyone said: SNACKS!
 Support snacks at all costs.
 Snacks are magic.
 How do snacks do it?
 I don't know, ask snacks.
 Make sure you budget for snacks.

 >"While this is a cliche food has always brought people together.
 Snacking together in the basement brought out some of the best discussions and ideas I have entertained in college."
 >>—Ada Toydemir, they/them, MS Computer Science, USC